ansible-middleware/instruqt/tracks/a4mw-eap-sso/06-a4mw-eap-sso-auth-realm/assignment.md

 4.Type **Ctrl-S** to save, or use the **File**/**Save** menu

 ☑️ Task 5 - Commit changes
 ===

-1. Switch to the **Source Control** git dialog (third icon on the left column, should have a blue notification)
+1. Switch to the **Source Control** git dialog (third icon on the left column, should have a blue notification).
 2. Fill the dialog text called **Message** with `Add SSO REALM playbook`
 3. Click on the blue **Commit** button to apply the changes.
 You will notice that while the editor suggests to synchronize changes (ie. a git push) to the remote repository, however this operation is not necessary for our workshop.